 Metrics

-bca metrics computes per-file metrics and emits them either to stdout or to a directory of structured files.
+bca metrics computes per-file metrics and emits them either to stdout, to a single aggregate file (--output), or to a directory of per-file structured files (--output-dir).

 Display metrics